deepaksood619/deepaksood619.github.io/docs/ai/move-37/3-monte-carlo-methods.md

 - Exploration vs Exploitation tradeoff
 - Epsilon Greedy

-epsilonis the fraction of times we sample a lever randomly and1- epsilonis the fraction of times we choose optimally.
+epsilon is the fraction of times we sample a lever randomly and1- epsilonis the fraction of times we choose optimally.

-- Thompson Sampling
+### Thompson Sampling

 The basic idea is toassume a simple prior distributionon the underlying parameters of the reward distribution of every lever, and at every time step, play a lever according to itsposterior probabilityof being the best arm.

-- **Multi-armed bandit problem**
+### Multi-armed bandit problem

-In [probability theory](https://en.wikipedia.org/wiki/Probability_theory), the**multi-armed bandit problem**(sometimes called the***K*-or*N*-armed bandit problem**) is a problem in which a fixed limited set of resources must be allocated between competing (alternative) choices in a way that maximizes their expected gain, when each choice's properties are only partially known at the time of allocation, and may become better understood as time passes or by allocating resources to the choice.
+In [probability theory](https://en.wikipedia.org/wiki/Probability_theory), the **multi-armed bandit problem**(sometimes called the ***K*- or *N*-armed bandit problem**) is a problem in which a fixed limited set of resources must be allocated between competing (alternative) choices in a way that maximizes their expected gain, when each choice's properties are only partially known at the time of allocation, and may become better understood as time passes or by allocating resources to the choice.

 The name comes from imagining a [gambler](https://en.wikipedia.org/wiki/Gambler) at a row of [slot machines](https://en.wikipedia.org/wiki/Slot_machines)(sometimes known as "one-armed bandits"), who has to decide which machines to play, how many times to play each machine and in which order to play them, and whether to continue with the current machine or try a different machine.The multi-armed bandit problem also falls into the broad category of [stochastic scheduling](https://en.wikipedia.org/wiki/Stochastic_scheduling).